This is a new music instrument. Its design reflects harmony, explained below.

-Instructions: Press keys on the right to play sounds, and occasionally press a key on the left to change the harmony.
+Instructions: Green keys on the right play sounds, and purple keys on the left change the harmony.
 These green text links will play sound.
 (Make sure your sound is on.
 If you're on mobile, you will have to tap once before it'll let you play.
 On iOS, make sure the Silent Mode switch is off.)
-Click this to play Debussy's Passepied.

 Don't worry if you don't understand some things, or don't know any music theory.
 The keyboard is designed to sound good even when you don't know what you're doing.
 Just press some keys on the right, and occasionally press a key on the left.
 Further goals are to choose some rhythm and try some chords.